rodneymc/UdpRelay/README.md

 This will work even if your provider does not allow tethering.
 I will be blogging about this shortly.

 The code is very embrionic.
-The IP addresses are currently hard-coded and you will need to edit the source for your needs:
+The IP addresses are currently hard-coded and you will need to edit the source for your needs.
+Please see RelaySpec.java for example configurations.
+You can replace the example configuration in there with real ones and the app will use them.
-Please ajust the following settings accoringly (in MainActivity.java)

- * SERVER_IP, SERVER_PORT - the address of the remote service
- * ANDROID_LOCAL_IP, ANDROID_LOCAL_PORT - the LAN address at which the service will appear locally
- * CLIENT_IP, CLIENT_PORT - the address of the client which requires access to the service

 TODO:
  * A user interface, including